mohanakannan9/container-service/docs/container-launch-from-ui.md

 This document outlines this multi-stage flow.

+## Caveat
+The assumption behind this set of APIs is that the UI will make one request for one XNAT object.
+When the UI requests a list of commands that can be launched *here*, or requests a launch UI with an ID, there will be one single XNAT object that the *here* and the ID refer to.
+This implies two things, one on the UI side and one on the command/wrapper definition side:

+1. As the user navigates around the XNAT UI, there will often be more than one object loaded on a page.
+For instance, on an image session page obviously the XNAT image session object is loaded.
+But also all of the session's scans, resources, and assessors are loaded.
+Since each request for commands to launch must have only a single object, this implies that many separate requests can be made on each page load.
+2. The command wrapper's `external-inputs` are the entry points where XNAT objects can be inserted.
+The properties of those objects are pulled out by the `derived-inputs`, into the underlying command's `inputs`, and ultimately provide the files and command line string needed to launch a container.
+However, while the `external-inputs` may contain an unbounded list of XNAT objects, only those command wrappers with a single external input will be launchable through the UI.
+The front end code can only request a launch UI for a single object, and the back end will interpret that as the wrapper's external input.
+If the wrapper has more than one external input, then there is no way for the back end to know which input corresponds to this object, or how to satisfy the other inputs.

 # What can I launch here?

 This is the first step in the launch flow.
 As a user is clicking around XNAT, looking at various pages, in the background the UI could be loading information from the container service about the possible containers that could be launched on whatever the user sees at this moment.
 This API should be fairly lightweight in terms of time and data— the backend should just retrieve some information and send it back, without "thinking" too much about the results—because the UI will presumably make a lot of requests to this endpoint that the user doesn't care about and which will just be wasted.